 - Create leakage

-It’s also no small thing that most components of the valve must be compatible with the fluid that will pass through it.
+It’s also no small thing that most components of the valve must be compatible with the fluid or gas that will pass through it.

 Whatever your situation, you may be tempted to sacrifice your other design criteria to improve solenoid speed.
 But what does that do to your end product?